Koteka

 Men choose kotekas similar to ones worn by other men in their respective cultural groups.
-For example, Yali men favour long, thin kotekas that help hold up the multiple rattan hoops worn around their waists, whereas men from Tiom wear double gourds held up with strips of cloth and use the space between the two gourds for carrying small items such as money and tobacco.
+For example, Yali men favour long, thin kotekas that help hold up the multiple rattan hoops worn around their waists, whereas Lani men wear double gourds held up with strips of cloth and use the space between the two gourds for carrying small items such as money and tobacco.

 Traditions

 The koteka is traditional clothing in certain New Guinea highlands societies, including in the Grand Baliem Valley of Western New Guinea and the Ok Tedi and Telefomin regions of Papua New Guinea.
-The koteka is worn without other clothing and is tied in an upward position.
+Usually the koteka is worn without other clothing and is tied in an upward position.

 Tribal identification

 Many tribes can be identified by the way they wear the koteka.
 The koteka may be pointed straight out, straight up, or at an angle.
 The diameter of the koteka can also be distinctive to an individual tribe.
-Contrary to popular belief, there is little correlation between the size or length of the koteka and the social status of the wearer.
-Kotekas of different sizes serve different purposes; a very short koteka is worn when working, and a longer and more elaborate koteka is worn on festive occasions.
+For Hubula (Dani) people of Baliem Valley, the shape of horim is associated with the social status of the wearer.
+A curved horim toward the front (kolo) is worn by Ap Kain, the leader of Dani confederation, a curved horik to the side (haliag) is worn by Ap Menteg (war general) and Ap Ubalik (healer or cultural leader).
+A straight Horim is worn by ordinary people.
+For Lani people, the angle is the marker of status.
+If the kobewak leans to the left the wearer is Apendabogur (war general).
+On the other hand if it leans to the right, the wearer is an aristocrat or rich.
+Straight kobewaks are worn by virgin men.

 The koteka is made of a specially grown gourd.
 Stone weights are tied to the bottom of the gourd to stretch it out as it grows.
 Curves can be made in it by the use of string to restrain its growth in whatever direction the grower wishes; the koteka can be quite elaborately shaped in this manner.
 When harvested, the gourd is emptied and dried.
 It is sometimes waxed with beeswax or resin.
-It can be painted or have shells, feathers and other decorations attached to it.
+It can be painted or have shells, feathers, and other decorations attached to it.

-The term koteka is used as a name of tribal groups across the highlands of New Guinea, in both West Papua and Papua New Guinea.
-For example, in West Papua today, there is an Assembly of Koteka Tribes.
-It is also used to identify a tribal group within Melanesia across the highlands of New Guinea.
+True kotekas as worn by the Mee consists of three types, long straight and curved used for festivities and traditional events, and short koteka for everyday use.
+They are worn using rope made from toya (Dendrobium utile) which is then knitted with tree barks fibres (usually from melinjo) to form the rope called koteka ma taboma.
+Unlike other koteka-wearing tribes, Mee men also wear other clothing items alongside their Kotekas.
+These clothings and bags are made with the same knitted fabric of toya and tree bark fibres.

-Attempted eradication
+The term koteka is used as a self-proclaimed name by Assembly of Koteka Tribes (DeMMak) organization who claimed to represent Koteka people, a union of seven major koteka-wearing tribes in the central and southern highlands of Papua; namely Lani, Mee, Amungme, Kamoro, Yali, Damal, and Moni with other sub-tribes such as Nggem, Walak, Hubla, Kimyal, Momuna, Ngalik.